auth0/docs/articles/api-auth/tutorials/adoption/scope-custom-claims.md

 <%= include('./_about.md') %>

-The behavior of the `scope` parameter has been changed to conform to the [OIDC specification](https://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims).
+The behavior of the `scope` parameter has been changed to conform to the [OpenID Connect (OIDC) specification](https://openid.net/specs/openid-connect-core-1_0.html#ScopeClaims).

-Instead of requesting arbitrary application-specific claims, applications can request any of the standard OIDC scopes such as `profile` and `email`, as well as any [scopes supported by the API they want to access](/api-auth/tutorials/adoption/api-tokens).
+Instead of requesting arbitrary application-specific claims, applications can request any of the standard <dfn data-key="openid">OIDC</dfn> <dfn data-key="scope">scopes</dfn> such as `profile` and `email`, as well as any [scopes supported by the API they want to access](/api-auth/tutorials/adoption/api-tokens).

 ## Standard claims